 And who will The Man Who Conquered choose in this dramatic break-up?
 His wronged, loyal best friend or the scandalous woman many still believe him to be in love with?
 Has Hermione Granger transferred her affections to rake Sirius Black?
 We'll be watching closely.

 "Apparently you're a notorious womaniser and a rake and we're shagging," she commented lightly.
 "Oh and I've been sleeping with Kingsley, you, and Oliver Wood recently and Harry's in love with me."

 "Not handsome or dashing?" he asked, snatching the paper and scanning it.
 "Oh Hermione, this is vicious.
 I'm sorry, especially as now they think we're having an affair."

 "It's fine.
 I was expecting it anyway, the tabloids have always had it in for me.
 I'm sure I'll get some hate mail soon enough.
 Do you mind terribly if I go and hide in the Library for a while?"

 "No, you go ahead… I'll bring you up some coffee later alright?
 You can stay here as long as you like."

-"Do you mind?
-I'll find somewhere new to live, Ron can have the bloody flat if he likes, but I need to get my stuff and to hide for a few days."
+"Is that alright?
+I'll go home soon - although Ron can have the bloody flat if he likes.
+I just need to hide for a few days."